Report wandering stock on local roads, any day - any time, phone 0800 653 800

 Stock on roadways are a serious threat to traffic safety and will be impounded.

-All complaints regarding stock breaking through fences and wandering on to public roads and highways, please contact us on 0800 653 800.
+Complaints regarding stock breaking through fences and wandering on to public roads Local roads: phone 0800 653 800.

 If it’s an emergency please contact the Police on 111.

 Stock roaming on private property